Jewish Wedding Ceremony: God's Covenant of Love & Grace

 🧠 Study & Reflection

-The Jewish betrothal was not a casual engagement—it was a binding legal covenant, often arranged and sealed before the actual union.
+The Jewish betrothal was not a casual engagement—it was a binding legal covenant.
 Through Hosea, God portrays His unwavering love for His people, even amid betrayal.
 The betrothal is God’s declaration: “You are mine forever.”
 This image of sacred commitment reveals God’s grace in pursuing a people who often wander.
 It sets the tone for understanding salvation not just as a rescue but as a covenantal relationship of love.

 🕯️ Session 2 — Preparation & Waiting: The Bridegroom’s Departure (45–60 mins)